onetribeyoyo/recordings/README.md

 8. Dirty Deeds
 9. Whole Lotta Rosie
 10. Let It Show
-11. Spirit of the Radio
+11. Spirit of The Radio
 12. Good Night Now

 ------